castrojo/castrojo.github.io/_drafts/_posts/is-a-stateless-home-server-possible.md

 Now that I am more familiar with the cloud native landscape, I was wondering if I could wean myself off the most stateful snowflake in my life, the trusty home server.

 I've been collecting hardware recently and decided to go out of my comfort zone and run some home services via different combinations.
-Let's see what I found out.
+Here's what I found out.

 # What do I need to run?

 I have a few things I run in house that I need to host:

-- A Ubiquiti Unifi controller, which controls my [network gear](https://blog.jorgecastro.org/2016/12/29/unifis-new-cheaper-switches-are-great/).
+- A Ubiquiti Unifi controller, which controls my [network gear](https://blog.jorgecastro.org/2016/12/29/unifis-new-cheaper-switches-are-great/)
-- A Ubiquiti Unifi Video controller, an entirely [different piece of software](https://www.ubnt.com/download/unifi-video/unifi-nvr) for recording video from their line of IP cameras.
+- A Ubiquiti Unifi Video controller, an entirely [different piece of software](https://www.ubnt.com/download/unifi-video/unifi-nvr) for recording video from their line of IP cameras
 - [Pi-hole](https://pi-hole.net/) for network wide privacy and ad blocking
-- A [Plex Media Server](https://www.plex.tv/) for my videos.
+- A [Plex Media Server](https://www.plex.tv/) for my videos

 The Unifi stuff depends on Java and MongoDB, and accesses hardware on the network.
 Pi-hole expects to basically be my DNS server, and Plex is the textbook definition of a stateful app; depending on the size of your video collection it can grow a substantial database that's all on disk, so moving around means bringing gigs of stuff with it.